maniaclab/snowmass-connect-docs/docs/software.md

 they can be transferred to remote worker nodes for HTCCondor jobs in the OSPool.

-2. Installations in stash, `/collab/project/snowmass21/software/` includes the following
+2. The following packages are installed in stash, `/collab/project/snowmass21/software/`:
-packages:

         cepcenv
         Delphes-3.4.2